 In the calibration directories there is one CCD_TABLE file for each quadrant, named badpixel.q.tfits (where q is the quadrant number).
-Care should be taken in selecting the appropriate bad pixel tables for imaging and spectral instrument modes, that have the same names but are located in separated directories.
+Care should be taken in selecting the appropriate bad pixel tables for the imaging instrument mode (in the case of spectral data q is the quadrant number increased by 4).